realgt/prosperent-api-android/README.md

 For now only supports product API

-!!Example usage (assuming you have saved your prosperent_api_key in strings
+Example usage (assuming you have saved your prosperent_api_key in strings

 ```java
 	String apiKey = getString(R.string.prosperent_api_key);